Can Rodgers bring Celtic Champions League progress?

 Lessons learned at Leicester?

-Rodgers' record there, and approach, suggests this time may be different.
+Rodgers' record with the Foxes, and his approach, suggests this time may be different.
 At least tactically.
-Slightly less pressing high up perhaps with a level of pragmatism when the occasion merited it.
+Slightly less pressing high up perhaps with a level of pragmatism when the occasion merits it.

-In Europe, there was a clear improvement in Rodgers' European record at Europa League and Conference level.
+In Europe, there was a clear improvement in Rodgers' European record at Europa League and Europa Conference League level.

 That may offer the Celtic support some hope.
 If they can overcome significant injury issues, particularly in defence, then a win or two may be achievable.
 Or more.

-In May 2022, the former Liverpool manager guided Leicester City to a Europa Conference League semi-final, losing by a solitary goal over two-legs to eventual winners Roma.
+In May 2022, the former Liverpool manager guided Leicester City to a Europa Conference League semi-final, losing by a one-goal margin over two legs to eventual winners Roma.
 Not quite the Champions League you might argue.

-Yet, Jose Mourinho's side went on to beat, guess who, Feyenoord.
+Yet, Jose Mourinho's Roma side went on to beat, guess who, Feyenoord.

 Rodgers has previously alluded to evolving as a manager and tailoring his approach when required, conceding that it's not in his DNA but required at times.

 "Ultimately, the game's about winning.
-I won't be averse to having that balance this time between attacking and having that little bit of pragmatism," he's said.
+I won't be averse to having that balance this time between attacking and having that little bit of pragmatism," he has said.

 Given Celtic's recent European record, you suspect that pragmatism will come into play more often than not, especially on their travels.

-How Celtic fans will hope it delivers that "something", European football after Christmas.
+How Celtic fans will hope it delivers that special "something", European football after Christmas.